Nodecafe-dev/soroban/README.md

 PlayerBetAmount + ( (PlayerBetAmount / TotalWinningBetAmount) * TotalLosingBetAmount)

+Amount is transfered from the contract account to the winner account.

 ## Possible improvements:
 - add other types of bet (i.e. game final score, name of the first scorer ...)
-- instead of having only the bet owner to provide the bet result define multiple trusted sources.
+- instead of having only the bet owner to provide the bet result, define multiple trusted sources.
 Bet result will only be validated if all sources have provided the same result.
 These sources could be connected to different sport feeds.
 This could be achieved via multisig.